 During deposition, your attorney will be with you.
 In certain circumstances, your attorney will object to questions asked by opposing counsel.
 Unless specifically directed not to answer, you will be required to answer questions even when an objection is raised.
 This is a common occurrence and should not alarm you.

-When Others Are Deposed
+When Others are Deposed

 While being deposed is intimidating for some, remember that your attorney will also be given the opportunity to depose defendants, witnesses, and experts in your lawsuit.
 Subjecting defendants and witnesses to scrutiny is essential to establishing all facts in your favor.